 - You think you’re not important enough to attract a lot of subscribers

 - You’re just plain afraid to start.

-What you need to know about others with large lists is that they aren’t better than you, or more important than you or more charismatic than you.
+What you need to know about others with large lists is that they aren’t better than or more important than you.
 They’ve just actively taken the same list building steps you can start taking today.

 I can’t emphasize this enough: The time to start building your list is now — not a week before you want to launch a package or program.
 Not “after” you’ve become famous or visible.
 In fact, that won’t happen until you start paying serious attention to building your list of email subscribers.

-An email list isn’t a list full of people you bug; it’s a list full of people who are your fans.
-It’s a list full of people who believe in you; who look to you for answers and solutions; and repeat buyers who are already 50% or more committed to buying products, books or package deals you put out.
+An email list isn’t a list full of people you bug.
+It’s a list full of people who are your fans.
+It’s a list full of people who believe in you and look to you for answers and solutions.
+They are repeat buyers who are already 50% or more committed to buying products, books or package deals you put out.
 It’s a list full of people who support you, like you and are happy to tell others about you and your wonderful solutions.

 They are your single biggest business asset and sales tool.